Top 12: What to Do in Marrakech (2026)

 The Mellah is Marrakech’s Jewish Quarter, dating back to the 16th century.
 At its peak, this neighborhood was one of the most dynamic in Morocco.

-Today, the Mellah still preserves the Slat Al Azama synagogue, one of the oldest in Marrakech, as well as a Jewish cemetery.
-These historical sites serve as reminders of the harmonious coexistence that once existed between different religious communities in Marrakech throughout history.
-Stroll through the narrow alleys of the neighborhood lined with artisan shops and cafés and learn about a lesser-known but important piece of Moroccan history.
-You’ll love it!
+Today, the Mellah still preserves the Slat Al Azama synagogue, one of the oldest in Marrakech, dating back to around 1492, when the Jewish people were expelled from Spain.
+This historical site serves as a reminder of the coexistence between different religious communities in Marrakech for many years.
+Stroll through the narrow alleys of the neighborhood, lined with artisan shops and cafés, and learn about a lesser-known but important piece of Moroccan history.

 7. Visit the Koutoubia Mosque

-One of the many monuments built by the Almohad dynasty, the Koutoubia Mosque is an iconic part of Marrakech’s skyline, particularly when its 77-meter (252-foot) minaret is lit up at night.
+One of the many monuments built by the Almohad dynasty, the Koutoubia Mosque is an iconic part of Marrakech’s skyline, particularly when its 252-foot (77-meter) minaret is lit up at night.
 The mosque is a perfect example of Almohad architecture, known for its delicate arches, geometric motifs, and carefully chosen materials.
 It has also inspired other beautiful buildings like the Giralda in Seville!

 8. Indulge in Moroccan Cuisine